BIMSBbioinfo/janggu/docs/tutorial.rst

 export the results in various ways, e.g. as tsv file, as plot or as bigwig or bed file.

-There are two callback classes :code:`InOutScorer` and :code:`InScorer`, which can be used with :code:`evaluate` and :code:`predict`, respectively.
+There are two callback classes :code:`Scorer` and :code:`Scorer`, which can be used with :code:`evaluate` and :code:`predict`, respectively.

 Both of them maintain a name, a scoring function and an exporter function.

-An example of using :code:`InOutScorer` to write the area under the ROC curve (auROC) into a tsv file is illustrate in the following
+An example of using :code:`Scorer` to write the area under the ROC curve (auROC) into a tsv file is illustrate in the following

 .. code:: python

    from sklearn.metrics import roc_auc_score
-   from janggu import InOutScorer from janggu.utils import export_tsv
+   from janggu import Scorer
+   from janggu.utils import export_tsv

    # create a scorer
-   score_auroc = InOutScorer('auROC',
+   score_auroc = Scorer('auROC',
                              roc_auc_score,
                              exporter=export_tsv)